shashidhar22/NeST/README.md

 2. Installation:

    NeST comes with a install script that can be run to setup miniconda and create the virtual environment required to run NeST.
-To setup up miniconda and the NeST virtual environment, run the following command from the NeST directory.
+To setup up miniconda and the NeST virtual environment, run the following command from the NeST directory. **If you already have Anaconda or Miniconda installed on your system.
+You can skip the install step and just create a new environment as described in the next codeblock**

    ```
    cd  NeST
    ./install.sh
    ```

-   If you already have Anaconda or Miniconda installed on your system.
-You can skip the install step and just create a new environment for NeST using the configuration file provided in ```lib/``` directory.
    To create the NeST environment, run the following command from the NeST directory.

    ```
    conda env create -n nest -f lib/nest_env.yaml
    ```

    Once the environment is created you will need to refresh your `.bashrc` or `.bash_profile` using the following command